studentkittens/lncs-pandoc/paper.md

 ## Project details

-The tool named `git-annex` is a tool that aims to synchronize one's data while addressing all the issues that automatically come with cloud storage services and hardware.
+`Git-annex` is a tool that aims to synchronize one's data while addressing all the issues that automatically come with cloud storage services and hardware.

 `Git-annex` was started as a crowd funding project by Joey Hess, a former Debian GNU/Linux developer.
 Targeting the project at \$3.000 it reached over \$20.000 within a few hours. `Git-annex` is written in Haskell, a functional programming language.
-It has been written in Haskell and not as a *script*-tool as Joey Hess wanted to have a decent and stable tool with a decent test suite.
+It has been written in Haskell and not as a *bash script*-tool as Joey Hess wanted to have a decent and stable tool with a decent test suite.

-Git annex is a free and open source software tool on top of git.
-Git is a ``distributed`` version control system used by developers to mange source code, for more details see @progit.
+`Git-annex` is a free and open source software tool on top of git.
+Git is a *distributed* version control system used by developers to mange source code, for more details see @progit.

 However, git is not suitable for big binary data as it is calculating